konrad-glowacki/optilyz-redux-task/README.md

     * implement autocomplete on focus input to add a task
     * fetch a list from http://localhost:3000/autocomplete.json
     * show list before typing
+    * when user selects an option, replace input content with selected text